dgsprous0808/succinct_examples/README.md

                             — Piet Hein

 # Purpose:
 This is a cook-book of operations in small jupyter notebooks.
-Notebook names are noteably unimaginative and specific for the operation being highlighted.
+Notebook names are specific for the operation being highlighted.
+These are unrealistically simplified.
+Idea is to provide cut, paste and adapt examples of simple operations.

 ## ConnectionsExamples
 Connecting Python and PySpark to Oracle, Snowflake and AWS S3.